SeyiKayode/msc-helm-app/README.md

 - to create this pipeline using the aws cli, we set our aws cli user profile that was configured earlier by modifying the "codepipeline_template.sh" file and change "export AWS_PROFILE=kayode" into "export AWS_PROFILE=$YOUR_NAME", create a file named "resources-configuration/codepipeline_template/codepipeline_template.json" and write the environment parameters in it (i gitignored my json parameter file but check the sample_parameter.json to see how it looks like and fill the ParameterValue), cd into this directory "resources-configuration/codepipeline_template/", run "chmod +x codepipeline_template.sh", then run "./codepipeline_template.sh"

 - 2nd Method -->
-- to create this pipeline using the aws console, go to cloudformation and use the "resources-configuration/codepipeline_template/codepipeline_template.yaml" file to create a cloudformation stack
+- to create this pipeline using the aws console, go to cloudformation and use the "resources-configuration/codepipeline_template/codepipeline_template.yaml" file to create a cloudformation stack and supply the environment parameters
 - the resources will be created and it will also begin the CI/CD process

 # Post Deployment